Yunnan: Dali Kingdom and Yuan dynasty

 In 937, Duan Siping overthrew the Dayining Kingdom and established the Dali Kingdom.
 The kingdom was conquered by the Mongol Empire in 1253 after Dali King Duan Xingzhi defected to the Mongols.
 The Duans were incorporated into the Mongol administration as Maharajas of the new province.
 The Mongolian prince sent to administer the region with them was killed.
 In 1273, Kublai Khan reformed the province and appointed the semu Ajall Shams al-Din Omar as its governor.
-Yunnan Province during the Yuan dynasty included significant portions of Upper Burma after the First Mongol invasion of Burma in the 1270s and 1280s.
+During the Yuan dynasty, Yunnan included significant portions of Upper Burma after the First Mongol invasion of Burma in the 1270s and 1280s.
 The withdrawal of garrison troops from Burma in 1303 gave local leaders the freedom to expand their own power bases, eventually leading to the rapid rise and rebellion of Möng Mao in the 1340s.
 With the fall of the Yuan dynasty in 1368, the Ming dynasty destroyed the Yuan loyalists led by Basalawarmi and the remnants of the House of Duan in the Ming conquest of Yunnan by the early 1380s.